ava-labs/avalanche-docs/docs/subnets/hello-world-precompile-tutorial.md

 ### Step 10: Run E2E Test

-Now we can run it, this time with the `ENABLE_SOLIDITY_TESTS` flag on.
-We should expect this to pass since we did such thorough testing in Step 7.

 We also need to modify the genesis in `./scripts/run.sh` to enable our precompile.
 Let's add this to the genesis.